Einar Thambarskelfir

 Several references are made to him in Snorri Sturluson's Heimskringla.
 His cognomen, Thambarskelfir, has two strongly differing explanations.
 One is that it is derived from tomb, meaning "shaking bowstring".
 Thus, the name suggests a master of the longbow.
 The other is that it is derived from tambr, meaning "belly", and that it translates to "wobbly belly", surely an unflattering reflection of his physical build.
-Or it could be the “belly” of the bow.

 Background

 Einarr Thambarskelfir was the son of Eindride, a rich and influential farmer at the Viking Age political center of Melhus.
 Einar Thambarskelfir was a jarl and chieftain at Husaby, a farm in Skaun municipality, and a powerful warlord with his own army.
 He descended from the Earls of Lade, one of the dominant families of Norwegian Viking Age politics.
 He made his debut both as a saga character and in the political arena at the sea Battle of Svolder in 1000, fighting on the losing side of Olaf Tryggvason.
 From his description of this battle, Snorri presents us with one of the saga's most famous passages: